 Before we go any further, we need to clarify what we consider a ‘web app’.
 We have a rich browser-based Research Management System (RMS) application that is accessible over the internet, anywhere in the world, but that’s just one example; it’s complemented by several other web applications such as an admin app and a reporting app that’s popular with compliance teams.
 We also have a number of distinct APIs that service other systems, such as the iOS app.
 I’ve illustrated this arrangement below:

 From the diagram we can see that the RMS web app is but one of a few server-side applications that use PHP as their primary language.
-We’ve used elements of the Slim and Symfony frameworks in places, but the vast majority of our PHP code is domain-specific and is mostly concerned with manipulating data as it flows between a data store and a client.
-We use the latest version of PHP, which is 7.2 at the time of writing.
+We’ve used elements of the Slim and Symfony frameworks in places, but the majority of our PHP code is domain-specific and is mostly concerned with manipulating data as it flows between a data store and a client.
+We use a modern version of PHP, which is 7.3 at the time of writing.

 [A word on frameworks: As a rule of thumb we try to avoid ending up in a position where removing, replacing, or upgrading a framework or library will necessitate months of work.
 That way risk is minimised, we all have a good understanding of how the system works, and we only tend to implement features we absolutely need (since we don’t have time to write extraneous code, as is tempting when someone else has done much of the work for you).
 Generally we try to keep our dependencies to a minimum.]